Degrees Top - Bachelor of Creative Practice

 There may be additional costs to purchase resources required for individual subjects.
 The course coordinator can advise you of any additional course fees.

-*Note that tuition fees are reviewed annually and are subject to change.
-Check current fee information in the Fee Schedule on the Fees and Payments page.
+* Note that tuition fees are reviewed annually and are subject to change.

 The Bachelor of Creative Practice requires you to complete 24 subjects and a total of 240 credit points.
 The Diploma of Creative Practice requires you to complete 8 subjects and a total of 80 credit points.